Most Enterpise Transformations Stall Before They Fail

 -

-If you wait until metrics turn red, you are already late.
+If you wait until performance metrics turn red, you are already late.

 Who this is for — and who it is not